 Additionally, his music has been selected by artists and ensembles across the U.S. with additional performances in China and Colombia.
 Fabian's pieces have been featured in venues such as Carnegie Hall, National Sawdust, Symphony Space and multiple festivals including the Atlantic Music Festival, Fresh Inc, Soundscapes at Austin's Blanton Museum of Art, Kansas City Electronic Music and Arts Alliance, Vox Novus Concert Series in NYC, Laser-T-Soundtrack Project in Los Angeles, Aquila Summer Concert Series in Colorado, Portico Dance Theater production of Oklahoma, Young Dancemakers Company of NYC and productions of Teatro Libre in Bogota, Colombia.

 Fabian holds a B.A. in music composition from the University of Texas at San Antonio, where he studied with Ethan Wickman, and an M.M. from the Manhattan School of Music where he studied with Richard Danielpour.
-Presently, he is pursuing his composition doctoral studies at New York University where he is a Ph.D fellow.
+Presently, he is completing his composition doctoral studies at New York University where he is a teaching assistance and Ph.D fellow.